 Here’s the argument presented by hotel lobbyists and tenant activists: In urban neighborhoods with already high demand for housing, Airbnb rentals deplete the supply of housing for residents.

 And they’re right, to an extent.
-HousingWire reviewed the New Orleans housing market and found that if every home listed for rent on Airbnb were suddenly listed for long-term lease, long-term rental listings would spike by 30%.
+HousingWire reviewed the New Orleans housing market a few years ago and found that if every home listed for rent on Airbnb were suddenly listed for long-term lease, long-term rental listings would spike by 30 percent.

-Put like that, it sounds shocking—except that number is misleading: Many people read that statistic as “oh my gosh, Airbnb housing is taking up 30% of available rental housing!”
+Put like that, it sounds shocking—except that number is misleading.
+Many people read that statistic as, “Oh my gosh, Airbnb housing is taking up 30 percent of available rental housing!”

 It’s not referring to total rental housing; it’s referring to rental housing that’s vacant right now.
-If New Orleans has a vacancy rate of 4%, then they’re talking about all Airbnb rentals being able to add another 30% to that 4% (or about 1.2% of total rental housing).
+If New Orleans has a vacancy rate of 4 percent, then they’re talking about all Airbnb rentals being able to add another 30 percent to that 4 percent (or about 1.2 percent of total rental housing).